nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         | The tool ``kubectl`` will be used during that workshop.

-1. Open you browser and go to the `Azure portal <https://portal.azure.com>`_
+- Step 1: Open you browser and go to the `Azure portal <https://portal.azure.com>`_

-2. Use the credentials which have been provided to you.
+- Step 2: Use the credentials which have been provided to you.

-3. On the window, open the cli window to access a shell
+- Step 3: On the window, open the cli window to access a shell

     .. image:: ./images/_01_AzurePortalOpenBash.png
         :align: center
         :width: 600

-4. You should see a page which looks like the one below
+- Step 4: You should see a page which looks like the one below

     .. image:: ./images/_02_bash_opened.png
         :align: center

-5. Configure kubectl to connect to your Kubernetes cluster using the command ``az aks get-credentials``.
+- Step 5: Configure kubectl to connect to your Kubernetes cluster using the command ``az aks get-credentials``.

     - The name of the K8S Cluster is ``CloudBuilder``.
     - Use the resource group name which has been assigned to you.
 For instance ``rg-aksdistrict2``.